cosmic-api/teleport/source/index.rst

         An object that defines a serialization and deserialization function.
-        Together, these functions define the *native form* as well as the *JSON form* of the data.
+        Together, these functions define the *native form* as well as the *JSON form* of one particular type of data.
 As far as Teleport is concerned, a serializer is a data type definition.

         Serializers may take parameters.
 For example, an array serializer needs to know what type of items the array is expected to contain.